lpryszcz/htseq/doc/alignments.rst

    file does not need to be sorted by read name beforehand.
 Rather, once the first alignment of a pair is encountered, it is stored in a buffer until its mated alignment is encountered, and then both are yielded together as pair.
-It is recommended that the data should be sorted by position, because then, mated alignments will typicalle not be too distant from each other in the file and hence only a limited number of alignments have to be held concurrently in the buffer, thereby reducing memory needs.
+It is recommended that the data should be sorted by position, because then, mated alignments will typically not be too distant from each other in the file and hence only a limited number of alignments have to be held concurrently in the buffer, thereby reducing memory needs.
 To avoid overflowing the system's memory, the function stops and raises an exception once the number of